-If you use the internet half as much as anyone in Generation Y does, you would have to be pretty lucky to have avoided encountering angry comments at the bottom of online news stories or on social media.
+If you use the internet half as much as a millennial does, you would have to be pretty lucky to have avoided encountering angry comments at the bottom of online news stories or on social media.

 It’s gotten so toxic that most large news sites now moderate comments before allowing them to be published, and some have disabled the reader comment function altogether.

 We might be used to it by now, but it’s still alarming just how much hostility people pour onto the pages of the internet.
 They do it with so much passion, for an audience they will probably never even meet, and in response to sometimes the most inconsequential writings.

 A lot of this hostility is directed at particular groups in some way or another:

 ‘They (ABOS) should thank god it was not the Japanese or Chinese who colonized Australia instead of the British as they would have all been eradicated to the last one and that would have been a godsend to humanity.’

 ‘Belgium has welcomed untold numbers of sandn’iggers and 3rd World vermin, and what do they get in return???
 A nice taste of muslim terrorism.
 Get ready, Sweden, Finland, Germany, there will be bombings in addition to the R’APE epidemic already in place.’